Construction Project Management Services and Construction Books

 • Has appropriate dispute resolution mechanisms.

-• Adjudicating all tenders and quotes honestly and fairly, and don’t share other contractor’s prices with their preferred contractor.
+• Adjudicating all tenders and quotes (price submissions) honestly and fairly, and don’t share other contractor’s prices with their preferred contractor.
 It should be noted that contractors usually spend substantial time, effort and money into preparing project bids and they expect that their prices will be dealt with in a fair manner.

 • When adjudicating project prices, make inquiries with the contractor if there are any concerns with their price or submission.
 When a contractor’s price appears to be far lower than other prices, or what the budget is, then it’s pertinent to check that the contractor hasn’t made errors and that they can deliver the project to the required standards for the price they offered.
 Contractors who have made errors with their price may not be able to complete the project, or they could take shortcuts, which in both cases could jeopardize the project and cause the client delays and additional costs.

 • Appointing the contractor that has the skills, resources, and experience to deliver the project.
 Clients should not select a contractor simply because they were the cheapest.
+(Why owners sometimes employ the wrong contractor)

-This article was first published on the ClockShark website.
-To visit this website and continue reading the article click on the link above.
+This article was first published on the ClockSark website.

 Please share this post